-Fairs are a fantastic way to meet people who need your services, but also partners and collaborators.
+Fairs are a fantastic way to promote your photography business.
+It’s a good place to meet people who need your services, but also partners and collaborators.
 Bring those business cards that we just talked about.
 If your focus is not on branding but on sales, you can be even more aggressive: run a promotion, hand out flyers, bring photo albums/portfolios to show off your work and some blank contracts.

 Be friendly with your clients to make them feel comfortable with you.
 Make them smile, compliment them to make them feel more confident.
 Many people feel insecure when you point your camera in their direction, but you can help your clients overcome that.
 If you show that you care, clients are more likely to recommend you and book you again for other events/ photo sessions.